 Miroku has one in the form of his arm beads which contain the Vortex in his hand.
 Since the Vortex is sometimes useful, he simply removes the beads.

 Houriki in general, which has the ability to purify and/or seal things, especially Youki.
 The biggest example of this is Mt.
 Hakurei, which would instantly purify any youkai that gets too close to it except Kanna, who, as she represents nothingness, has no youki of her own.
-Inu Yasha was instantly turned into a human once he got too close.
+Inu Yasha was instantly turned into a human once he got too close, while Sesshoumaru was able to temporarily resist the purification due to his sheer power but ultimately had to leave.

 Asuna from Mahou Sensei Negima! has the ability to completely negate magic.
 This can be very useful in combat, or very bad when it gets out of control.
 Especially when she's in a flying city that's being held aloft with magic.